Steve McClure (politician): Elections

+2018

-In August 2017, the Sangamon County Republicans endorsed McClure for Illinois Senate in the 50th District for the 2018 Republican primary, instead of incumbent state Senator Sam McCann.
+In August 2017, the Sangamon County Republicans endorsed McClure for Illinois Senate in the 50th district for the 2018 Republican primary, instead of incumbent state Senator Sam McCann.
 This was a change from the previous Republican primary, when the Sangamon County Republicans supported Sam McCann.
-In that 2016 election, McCann won a tough primary despite being opposed by sitting Republican Governor Bruce Rauner.
+In that 2016 election, McCann won a primary by just over five points despite being opposed by sitting Republican Governor Bruce Rauner.
+The 50th district, located in Central Illinois, included all of Calhoun, Greene, Morgan, Pike, and Scott counties as well as portions of Macoupin, Madison, Jersey, and Sangamon counties.

 In September 2017, McClure resigned his position as an assistant state's attorney and officially launched his campaign.
-In December 2017, Senator McCann announced that he would not seek reelection.
-McClure then ran unopposed in the primary and in the general election.
+In December 2017, Senator McCann announced that he would not seek reelection as a Republican.
+McClure then won the Republican nomination without opposition.
 In April 2018, Sam McCann announced his candidacy for governor as a third-party candidate.
-In February 2021, McCann was indicted by a federal grand jury for charges related to his alleged misuse of campaign money for personal expenses.
+McClure was elected to the state senate without opposition in the general election.
+In February 2021, Sam McCann was indicted by a federal grand jury for charges related to his alleged misuse of campaign money for personal expenses.

+2022

-In October 2021, McClure announced his candidacy for reelection in the newly drawn 54th Legislative District, which was mostly new territory for McClure.
-The 54th District contains all or parts of Christian, Cumberland, Effingham, Macon, Macoupin, Menard, Montgomery, Sangamon, and Shelby counties.
-McClure was challenged in the Republican primary by Donald Debolt, who gave $200,000 to his own campaign.
+In October 2021, McClure announced his candidacy for reelection in the newly drawn 54th Legislative District, which was mostly new territory for him.
+The 54th district contains all or parts of Christian, Cumberland, Effingham, Macon, Macoupin, Menard, Montgomery, Sangamon, and Shelby counties.
+McClure was challenged in the Republican primary by Donald Debolt, who spent $200,000 of his own money on the campaign.
 Additionally, Debolt was endorsed by state Senator Darren Bailey, who became the Republican nominee for governor that year.
 McClure defeated Debolt by nearly 20 points.
+McClure was unopposed in the general election.

 Illinois Senate

+101st General Assembly

+McClure was sworn into the Illinois Senate on January 9, 2019, to represent the 50th district.
+His first bill that became law was legislation that allowed for special license plates to raise awareness and funds for pediatric cancer research.
+The bill was filed in honor of Jonny Wade, a resident of Jerseyville, who died from cancer at the age of 8.
+In 2020, McClure and state Representative Avery Bourne passed legislation that made it illegal to post unauthorized private compromising images of another person online and created a court process to allow for a victim to have the images taken down with an emergency order and to recover damages.